-Once you verify you meet the requirements to claim your child as a dependent on your return, take the following steps with the IRS.
+Once you verify that you meet the requirements to legally claim your child as a dependent on your return, take the following steps with the IRS.

 - Prepare a Paper Return.
 Download your completed tax return that was rejected by e-file and mail it to the IRS.
 It should include all required forms and supporting documentation (see #2 below) for your dependent claim.
 It’s important to note that processing your paper return will take several weeks and your refund will be delayed until the IRS concludes its investigation.